Oil and Acrylic Painting Workshops and

 plus 1 very fine and soft brush for detailed work

-· Water containers ie. tin cans (for acrylic or water soluble oil painters) , (no glass containers for safety).
+· Water containers ie. tin cans (for acrylic or water soluble oil painters) , (avoid glass containers for safety).

 · If using oil paint- it is strongly recommended that you use water soluble oils to minimize exposure to dangerous